imagekitio/docs-keep-a-changelog/media-collections/add-and-remove-assets-from-media-collections.md

 {% hint style="info" %}
 **Limit**
-You can only add 100 assets to 100 media collections at once.
+You can only add 100 assets to 100 media collections at a time.
 {% endhint %}

 ## Remove asset from media collections